Bus and tram stops by universal design

 Towards user-centric transport in Europe

-Universal Design as a Way of Thinking about Mobility looks at the use of UD as a policy objective for transport policy using the Norwegian experience as an example.
+Universal Design as a Way of Thinking about Mobility looks at universal design as a policy objective for transport policy using the Norwegian experience as an example.
+Universal design is a useful vision, but a difficult policy objective.
 It’s also available on ResearchGate.

 Bus driver helps woman with her wheelie walkerOlder People’s Mobility, New Transport Technologies and User-Centred Innovation reports on findings from four focus groups examining mobility challenges and automated vehicles were also discussed.
+There were mixed feelings about automated vehicles, often dependent upon the individual’s willingness to accept technology taking over their own skills and abilities, trust in the technology and concerns over future built environments.
 It’s also available on ResearchGate.

 There are other chapters on active mobility, car sharing, mobility as a service, and the door to door travel chain.